 Kaiteriteri Beach

-From there, you can walk about to one lovely lookout point.
+Once we got to the beach, we packed some beach essentials and headed to Little Kaiteriteri Beach.
+When it’s low tide, you can walk straight along the beach.
+To the right, you can walk up to one lovely lookout point.
 The sound of the cicadas are just mesmerizing – they were everywhere, sometimes even flying onto us!
 I had never actually seen one before, have you?

 Kaka Point Lookout

 For sunset, make sure you head up to Kaka Point Lookout.
 It’s basically on the other side of the bay, looking onto Kaiteriteri Beach.
-After a lovely walk up, you again will be surrounded by the most magnificent sound of the cicadas.
+After a lovely walk up, you will again be surrounded by the most magnificent sound of the cicadas.
 It always makes me feel like I am in the Mediterranean – pure summer feels!

 Also, I found this place to be the most photogenic place, especially if you are after those golden-hour sunset shots.
 It’s true, lighting is never better than just before sunset.

-This place should be part of every itinerary when in Abel Tasman and the #1 place I’d go and shoot!
+This place should be part of every itinerary when in Abel Tasman, and the #1 place I’d go and shoot!
 So gorgeous!

 Kaiteriteri Lagoon